1. The Platform

 Verification determines whether funds are released or refunded.
 Passing verification means the output met the structural and functional criteria — it is not a guarantee of quality, correctness, or fitness for any downstream purpose.
 Theagora may update verification methods without prior notice to prevent gaming.

-8. Escrow Terms and Contract Formation
+8. Service Terms and Contract Formation

 - Input binding: The buyer's input is cryptographically hashed and bound to the delivery.
 The provider's output is verified against the input that was actually submitted, not a modified version.